 This is a guest post by Doug Cunnington.
-Doug is the founder of Niche Site Project where he writes about using project management on Amazon Affiliate sites.
+Doug is the founder of Niche Site Project where he writes about using project management on Amazon Affiliate sites and increasing the average conversion rate for amazon affiliate.
 He’s been quoted and mentioned on sites like NeilPatel.com, Social Triggers, Backlinko, and Ahrefs.

 There are plenty of reasons to increase the revenue for an Amazon Affiliate Site.

 - If you are preparing to sell your site on a marketplace, like FE International or Empire Flippers, increasing the profits will boost your selling price.

 - If you just purchased a site, you have the opportunity to make changes to increase the income.

 - Amazon recently changed the commission rates for the affiliates in the Amazon Associate Program in the US.
 For established affiliates, it generally means the commissions that Amazon pays out will be reduced.
 For some affiliates, it can be in the range of a 25% to 36% reduction.

 And, who doesn’t want to earn more money with websites?

 There are two main ways to increase revenue for your site:

 - Get more traffic.